DenisPiralic/OptiverTraderLogBook/Log_3.md

 So it is not as simple as switching.

 ## Next Steps
-Go back to our original autotrader and try to implement volume adjucment but more in line with the original buying and selling strategy; where I think the careful implementation of alternating buy and sell signals is actually very advantagous for a profitibale strategy.
+Go back to our original autotrader and try to implement volume adjustment but more in line with the original buying and selling strategy; where I think the careful implementation of alternating buy and sell signals is actually very advantageous for a profitable strategy.

 ### Resources used: